dotnet/docs/samples/core/console-apps/NewTypesMsBuild/README.md

 -------------

-To build and run the sample, change to the `src/NewTypes` directory and type the following three commands:
+To build and run the sample, change to the `src/NewTypes` directory and type the following two commands:

 `dotnet restore`
-`dotnet build`
 `dotnet run`

-`dotnet restore` installs all the dependencies for this sample into the current directory.
+`dotnet restore` restores the dependencies for this sample.
-`dotnet build` creates the output assembly (or assemblies).
-`dotnet run` runs the output executable.
+`dotnet run` builds the sample and runs the output executable.

 To run the tests, change to the `tests/NewTypesTests` directory and type the following three commands: